Investin-pro/Investin_docs/docs/investor.md

 === "Solana"

-    Investors are required to interact with the program and deposit in the base token of the fund, this amount is initially stored in the router vault under a PDA and an investor account is created to identify each investment, essentially making unique investment receipts to handle each investment.
+    Investors are required to interact with the Fund program and deposit in the base denomination of the fund.
+This amount is initially stored in the router vault and an investor account is created to identify each investment.
+A unique investment receipt corresponding to each individual's investment is also created in this process.

     ```yaml
     FundInstruction::InvestorDeposit { amount }